The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Private sector clients will first need to assess whether they are caught by the rules.
-This means understanding whether they are considered to be medium or large businesses.
+The rules apply where the client is UK resident or has a UK permanent establishment.
+Those clients based wholly overseas are outside the rules.
+This also means understanding whether they are considered to be medium or large businesses.
 This is tested based on whether a business is small.
-If it is not small,
+If it is not small, then it will be inside these new rules.
+To be small, the business needs to meet two out of the three following tests:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.